 The Yale Pediatric Ethics Program is led by Mark Mercurio, MD, MA and offers academic and clinical services to faculty and staff at Yale-New Haven Children's Hospital.
 The program educates clinicians, staff, residents and medical students on issues related to pediatric ethics, and provide consultation services to patients, families and staff.

 Yale Pediatric Ethics Consultation Service

 The Yale Pediatrics Ethics Consultation Service of Yale-New Haven’s Children’s Hospital provides consultation about ethical issues regarding clinical practice related to pediatrics.
-This group, chaired by Mark Mercurio, MD, MA, consists of physicians, nurses, clergy, medical ethicists, community members and others, with considerable experience consulting in such matters.
+This group, chaired by David Hersh, MD consists of physicians, nurses, clergy, medical ethicists, community members and others, with considerable experience consulting in such matters.
 The committee does not have the authority to determine patient care, and serves in an advisory capacity only, but it can help parents and patients with ethical concerns about medical treatment and patient care issues.
 Ethics consultations can be requested by the patient, family, friend, clinical staff and research staff at Yale-New Haven Hospital.
 Contact the Pediatric Ethics Committee at 203.688.2320 or through the Department of Religious Ministries at 203.688.2151.

 Student Ethics Series

 The Student Ethics Series offers medical, nursing and physician assistant students at Yale University School of Medicine the opportunity to participate in an ethics series presented by leading Yale faculty.

 Bioethics Interest Group